001package armyc2.c5isr.renderer.utilities;

 1207 /**

-1208 * Anchor Points: This symbol requires one anchor point.
-This anchor point
+1208 * Anchor Points: This symbol requires three anchor points.
+Points 1 and 2

 1211 *